-Every veteran has memories of his or her military service, from enlistment, boot camp and trainings, through deployments and homecomings.
-At the 2018 UC Student Veterans Summer Writing Workshop, student veterans from all ten campuses of the University of California will gather for five days to study and practice the art of storytelling.
+All veterans have memories of their military service, from enlistment, boot camp and trainings, through deployments and homecomings.
+At the UC Student Veterans Summer Writing Workshop, student veterans from across the ten campuses of the University of California will gather for one week to study and practice the art of storytelling.
 Under the guidance of experienced instructors, students will learn how to compose personal narratives about their military experiences and share their stories with others.
 Participation in the workshop is free of charge.
 Participants will be provided with meals, lodging, and a travel allowance.

-Goals: The UC Student Veterans Writing Workshop was created in the belief that when veterans write their stories and share then with others, they become more connected to themselves, they heal invisible wounds, they discover new meanings in their life, and they build bridges of communication to the civilian world.
+Goals: The UC Student Veterans Writing Workshop was created in the belief that when veterans write their stories and share them with others, they become more connected to themselves, they discover new meanings in their life, and they build bridges of communication to the civilian world.

 The UC Student Veterans Summer Writing Workshop is supported by the UC Office of the President and through gifts from the Gretler Foundation; from Danelle Storm Rosati ’77 and Mario Rosati; and from Laureen Seeger and David Elliot Cohen.

 UC Student Veterans Writing Workshop Instructors: